- Scientific name: Balaenoptera physalus

 - Feeds on: Filter feeds on krill but also eats fish and squid.

-Fin whales are the second largest whale species in the world, reaching 27 metres in length – only the blue whale (which is the largest animal to ever live on planet earth and can grow to 33 metres in length) is bigger.
-The fin whale are a fast swimming whale species which has been intensively hunted throughout the 19th and 20th centuries, meaning they are now classed as endangered across much of their range.
+Fin whales are the second largest whale species in the world, reaching 27 metres (88ft) in length – only the blue whale, the largest animal to ever live on planet earth, is bigger.
+The fin whale is a fast-swimming whale species which has been intensively hunted throughout the 19th and 20th centuries, meaning they are now classed as endangered across much of their range.

-Fin whales have an extremely wide distribution, being found in all of the major seas and oceans of the world, although are more common in the cooler, temperate waters and avoid both the warm tropics and polar regions.
-Separate populations may exist in the Northern and Southern Hemispheres, with this species being scarce around the warmer waters of the equator.
-Due to their size they prefer to live in deeper, offshore water and do not generally come into shallower water or close to land.
+Fin whales have an extremely wide distribution, being found in all of the major seas and oceans of the world, although are more common in cooler, temperate waters and avoid both the warm tropics and polar regions.
+Separate populations may exist in the northern and southern hemispheres, with this species being scarce around the warmer waters of the equator.
+Due to their size, they prefer to live in deeper, offshore water and do not generally come into shallower water or close to land.
 Although rare in British waters fin whales are most likely to be sighted off the northern coast of Scotland, but they can be occasionally spotted elsewhere around the coasts of Britain and Ireland.

 2016 Strandings Across Britain